 “The Avon Old Farms community is banded together in everything that we do, whether we are raising money for underprivileged families in Hartford during Christmas, giving blood to the Red Cross, or supporting a team for a big game.
 Our brotherhood is something that needs to be experienced, and words are never quite just.
 Avon Old Farms encourages boys to be all that I strive to be in a man; a man who honors wisdom, justice, inclusion, service and the pursuit of truth.
 Each day, I am honored to be a part of this family.”

-In 2018, he earned a Masters in Liberal Studies from Wesleyan University.
-Currently, he is pursuing a Doctoral degree at Vanderbilt University.
+He earned a Masters in Liberal Studies from Wesleyan University and his Doctoral degree from Vanderbilt University.

 Trevor lives on campus in Brown House with his wife Alyssa, daughter Noa, and yellow labrador Trapper.

 - Was the captain of the varsity lacrosse team at both Loomis Chaffee and Trinity College

 - Loves reading graphic novels and is a die-hard Harry Potter fan